Jansen Newman Institute

-Jansen Newman Institute is an Australian private college that offers both tertiary education and vocational education and training in counselling, psychotherapy and community services.
+Jansen Newman Institute was an Australian private college that offered tertiary education and vocational education and training in counselling, psychotherapy and community services.

-The college is a part of Torrens University since 2008 that is owned by Strategic Education, Inc.
+The business and the name were bought by Torrens University in 2008, an educational brand owned by Strategic Education, Inc.

 History

-Jansen Newman Institute was established in 1978 by David Jansen and was originally named the "Relationship Development Centre".
+The Institute was established in 1978 by David Jansen and was originally named the "Relationship Development Centre".
 In 1981, psychologist Margaret Newman joined David Jansen and the name was changed to the Jansen Newman Institute.
 In 1994, the Institute became one of Sydney's first private higher education providers, with the accreditation of a diploma and graduate diploma.
 The accreditation of the Bachelor of Counselling and Human Change (BCHC) course came for the college in 2000 with the Graduate Diploma in Counselling and Psychotherapy (GDCP) course following in 2001.

 In August 2006, the Institute became an approved Higher Education Provider (HEP) under the government's Higher Education Support Act 2003.
 Approval as a Higher Education Provider enabled eligible students to receive FEE-HELP, a government loan to assist students with payment of their tuition fees.